 It is still pitch black out but I can hear the rain, wind and thunder picking up now.
 When I opened the door to let some fresh air in I noticed a new addition to our canal, a big Catamaran parked outside our neighbors house.

-This is a common sign for hurricane preparation and at last nights meeting they announced small craft warning after 10:00m and people should secure their boats on the lagoon side of the island.
-They also said people need to de-plank their docks and take every other one out, this lessons the jackhammer effect and will have save the dock from getting totally beat up by the hurricane.
+This is a common sign for hurricane preparation and at last night’s meeting, they announced small craft warning after 10:00m and people should secure their boats on the lagoon side of the island.
+They also said people need to de-plank their docks and take every other one out, this lessons the jackhammer effect and will have to save the dock from getting totally beat up by the hurricane.

-Currently hurricane Ernesto is moving at 12m per h and looking like it will make landfall by 2:00am Wed morning just north of San Pedro in the Bacalar Chico area.
+Currently, Hurricane Ernesto is moving at 12m per hour and looking like it will make landfall by 2:00 am Wed morning just north of San Pedro in the Bacalar Chico area.
 Regardless of what track is saying, it is important for people to continue to activate their hurricane family plan.

 I will be back later with a further update.

 After the meeting I agreed to go for a drink with Rhonda, thankfully Kendrick offered us a ride.We decided to go to Roadkill Bar and catch a bit of Barefoot Skinny’s Joke night.
 Coconut Leo was onstage making us laugh with his silly jokes and then he sang Redemption song by Bob Marley, and Barefoot Skinny accompanied him on guitar.